Ali and Nino: Plot

 Baku becomes surrounded by an irregular Russian army seeking loot.
 Ali joins the defenders; Nino refuses to take shelter, and aids behind the front line.
 But they have to flee, and the Shirvanshir house is stripped by looters.
 With Ali's father they flee to Persia, which is at peace.
 Ali and Nino stay in Tehran in great comfort, but she is confined to the harem and is deeply discontented.
-Ali joins the parade on Muharram and comes home bloodied, to Nina's extreme distress.
+Ali joins the parade on Muharram and comes home bloodied, to Nino's extreme distress.

 In the war, the Turks begin to prevail against Russia.
 The Azerbaijan Democratic Republic is declared, and the Turks occupy Baku.
 Ali and Nino return, and she takes charge of renovating and refurnishing the Shirvanshir house.
 It is a happy period.
 But the Turks are forced to make peace and withdraw, and their place is taken by a British occupation (and protection) force.
 The Republic still exists and Ali and Nino, who both speak English, serve as hosts for government events.
 On her own secret initiative, Nino arranges for them to be posted to the embassy in Paris, but Ali cannot bear to leave Baku, and she yields to him and apologises.
 She gives birth to a daughter.

 The war has ended, and the British troops are going to be withdrawn.
 The Russians are pressing again.
 In the hot weather, Ali, Nino, and the baby go to his estate near the Azerbaijani town of Ganja.
 They cut themselves off from news and events and are very happy.
 But the news comes: the Russians have taken Baku, and Ganja is coming under attack by a large force.
 Nino flees to Georgia with their daughter, but Ali refuses to leave.
 He is killed defending the town.
 (The Azerbaijan Democratic Republic fell in 1920 and the country became part of the Soviet Union.)